 - Continual Improvement – To continually improve the practice of forest management, and to monitor, measure and report performance in achieving the commitment to sustainable forestry.

 Comprising environmental, conservation and forestry experts, annually reviews the program’s progress, and releases a report publicly.
-In 1997, the panel adopted an independent charter under which it selects its own members and develops its own agenda to represent the public interest as an outside observer of the SFI program.
+In 1997, the panel adopted an independent charter under which its selects own members and develops its own agenda to represent the public interest as an outside observer of the SFI program.

-- Commit to purchasing SFI labeled paper and wood products.
+- Committing to purchasing SFI labeled paper and wood products.

-- Include the SFI Program and its standard in your procurement policy.
+- Including the SFI Program and its standard in your procurement policy.

-- Join the effort to tell others about the SFI Program.
+- Joining the effort to tell others about the SFI Program.

 - West Virginia’s forests provide over 30,000 jobs.